 Diane Price, who heads Early Connections, doesn’t see her venture growing much bigger, but applauds the early childhood shared services movement.
 It’s a boon to providers, who often work in isolation, and helps gives families more child care choices, she said.

-But child care trends in Colorado and nationwide suggest that companies like MyVyllage are in for a remarkably heavy lift.
+But child care trends in Colorado and nationwide suggest that companies like MyVillage are in for a remarkably heavy lift.

 Although many families prefer home-based child care, particularly for infants and toddlers, such providers are closing their doors faster than they’re opening them.
 From July 2015 to July 2017, the most recent numbers available, Colorado’s non-24-hour licensed home providers declined 13 percent to 2,159 homes — a loss of more than 300 homes, according to the Colorado Department of Human Services.

-Currently, MyVyllage has three mentors and seven beginning providers, about half in Colorado and half in Montana.
+Currently, MyVillage has three mentors and seven beginning providers, about half in Colorado and half in Montana.

-Once new providers open their doors, they pay a fee to MyVyllage equal to 10 percent of their child care revenue.
-MyVyllage leaders say that providers will recoup that money and more through discounts and efficiencies facilitated by the company.
+Once new providers open their doors, they pay a fee to MyVillage equal to 10 percent of their child care revenue.
+MyVillage leaders say that providers will recoup that money and more through discounts and efficiencies facilitated by the company.